-This is for sure one of the most exciting times of year, preparing to seed start.
-The anticipation and excitement is almost to much!
+This is for sure one of the most exciting times of the year, preparing to seed start.
+The anticipation and excitement are almost too much!

-For the past month we have been gathering all the needed supplies and seeds which is pretty major for use because of the sheer number of plants we start.
-We have most everything now, all just waiting for the right time to come to start.
+For the past month, we have been gathering all the needed supplies and seeds which is pretty major for use because of the sheer number of plants we start.
+We have almost everything now, all just waiting for the right time to come to start.

-The warm season seeds are those that grow during the tradition warm season including all those we are dreaming about now, tomatoes, zinnias, squash, sunflowers, etc.
+The warm season seeds are those that grow during the traditional warm season including all those we are dreaming about now, tomatoes, zinnias, squash, sunflowers, etc.

 The cold hardy seeds are those that like cooler temperatures and are often planted in the fall.
-They winter over beautifully to perform early spring after becoming well established over the winter.
-Some of these are lettuces, snapdragons, spinach, cabbages, sweet william.
+They winter over beautifully to perform in early spring after becoming well-established over the winter.
+Some of these are lettuces, snapdragons, spinach, cabbages, and sweet william.

 So, back to when to start.
 This season is coming upon us to start those warm season seeds (tomatoes, sunflowers, etc,).
-But Beware! don’t start to early!
+But Beware! don’t start too early!
 One of the most frustrating struggles I hear folks have when starting indoors is how big and unmanageable the plants got before they could plant outdoors.
-This is simply because in our excitement to get started, we start to soon.
-Which leads to an unhealthy, tall, lanky plant that will not perform and produce like a younger healthier plant.
+This is simply because, in our excitement to get started, we start too soon.
+This leads to an unhealthy, tall, lanky plant that will not perform and produce like a younger healthier plant.

 The important tip here is to start later than earlier for a healthy plant to transplant outdoors.